-The agreed standard formats for the submission of data are essential for coordinators of the larger airports and those who use computers.
-The standard procedures must be used for all submissions for airport clearance or advice purposes and for all responses from coordinators.
+▲ Standard procedures and formats must be used for all submissions for airport clearance or advice purposes and for all responses from coordinators.
 (See Standard Schedules Information Manual (SSIM) Chapter 6).
 (Summary shown in Appendix 3)

-The use of standard formats in a consistent and accurate manner will assist coordinators in producing appropriate responses to airlines in the SALs (See 6.9 and Section 8 - Definitions).
-The use of standard formats will also ensure that the submission deadline can be maintained as close as possible to the commencement of the Conference.
-Standard SSIM format should also be used whenever possible in dialogue about historics, schedule revisions and feedback from coordinators.
+The use of standard formats in a consistent and accurate manner will assist coordinators in producing appropriate responses to airlines in the SALs (6.9 and 8 - Definitions).
+Standard SSIM format should also be used whenever possible in dialogue about historic slots, schedule revisions and feedback from coordinators.